andyw8/rubymotion_app_template/README.md

 ## Features

-* Folder for models, views, controllers an vendored frameworks to encourage a project layout convention.
+* Folders for models, views, controllers an vendored frameworks to encourage a Rails-esque layout convention
+* Spec folder layout to mirror the app folder
 * Support for [TestFlight](http://www.rubymotion.com/developer-center/articles/testflight/)
 * Support for [CocoaPods](http://www.rubymotion.com/developer-center/articles/cocoapods/)
+* Default values for app version and identifier
 * Placeholders for configuring icons and device families
-* Default values for app version and identifier

 ## Usage